 How and Why to Write Acknowledgement

 Acknowledgement is a section that is mostly found in major works like theses and dissertations.
 It is used to thank everyone who assisted you on the writing journey.
-The reason why scholars dedicate a separate page to thank everyone, directly and indirectly, involved in the writing of a dissertation is that the process often takes years, unless you’re using professional dissertation writing service.
+The reason why scholars dedicate a separate page to thank everyone, directly and indirectly, involved in the writing of a dissertation is that the process often takes years, unless you’re using professional dissertation writing services.
 Basically, no one can complete a dissertation on their own.

-Among the most common parties thanked in the acknowledgement section are advisors, colleagues, fellow students, and respondents who have taken part in the research.
+Among the most common parties thanked in the acknowledgement section are advisers, colleagues, fellow students, and respondents who have taken part in the research.
 Many also choose to thank friends and family for their support and assistance in the creation of the dissertation.
 However, all acknowledgements should be in some way connected to your work – mentioning a childhood friend who taught you some valuable skill is not considered a good addition to the dissertation.

 The length of the acknowledgement section is a tricky subject.
 You can only imagine how exhausting reading a multi-page is, so keep your acknowledgement brief – a 1-page acknowledgement section is a good choice.
 The tone of your acknowledgement should be more personal than the rest of the dissertation, but still professional and informative.